sachin-panayil/automated-codejson-generator/README.md

 - When users edit code.json in a PR, validation runs automatically on every commit
 - The PR cannot be merged if validation fails (when branch protection is enabled)
 - Error messages help users fix issues quickly
+- Validation ensures only valid code.json reaches your main branch

 **Important:** For direct push mode, users should always create PRs when manually editing code.json to ensure validation runs.
 Direct edits to the main branch will not be validated by this action.